Gil Vicente F.C.: Stadium

 In 1992, the city bought land in the parish of Vila Boa, Barcelos to build a new stadium.
 Construction for the new Estádio Cidade de Barcelos began in 2001 and in 2002 the first stand was built.
 The stadium cost 22 million euro.
-The stadium was inaugurated on 30 May 2004 with a friendly between Gil Vicente and Uruguyan club Club Nacional de Football, ending with a 2–1 loss for the home team, with goals by O.J.
+The stadium was inaugurated on 30 May 2004 with a friendly between Gil Vicente and Uruguayan club Club Nacional de Football, ending with a 2–1 loss for the home team, with goals by O.J.
 Morales, Chory Castro, and Paulo Alves.
 The first official match was a 0–1 loss against Boavista F.C. on 10 September 2004, with Zé Manel scoring the first official goal.
 The first Gil Vicente win came two weeks later on September 26, with a 3–1 win over Moreirense F.C., with hometown player Carlitos scoring the first official goal for Gil Vicente in the new stadium.
 Since then, the Cidade de Barcelos has hosted a friendly game between the Portugal and Canada, as well as 2 group stage games of the UEFA Under-21 European Championship.
 In 2022, the city contracted the construction of two training pitches adjacent to the stadium for 2.3 million Euro, one grass and another artificial turf, which were completed in 2024.